 I usually use an antique printing-frame for my 120-format Sputnik negatives, and a mobile phone light to produce the short exposure to print onto photographic paper, which I cut to size beforehand.
 I also use a 1950s enlarger with 120-format mask and lens to print on to photographic paper.

 When I’ve made prints, I first cut them out and align them by eye to get them into the stereo window, cutting them at the sides as needed.
-I use a tin-can lid to make the stereo arch at the top of each image, and them glue them onto a cardboard mount.
+In the example below, I then used a tin-can lid to make the stereo arch at the top of each image, and glued them onto a cardboard mount.
 I never claimed to be the most refined!

 Wigglegrams and Stereoviews from Quadrascopic Cameras